AdamBoxall/promises.js/README.md

     // A single function
     when(funcSingle).done(...);

-The functions above will all be passed a `promise` object containing a `resolve()` method to mark the fork as resolved:
+The functions above will all be passed a `resolve()` function to mark the fork as resolved when invoked:

-    // Wait a second then mark the promise as resolved function funcSingle(promise) {
+    // Wait a second then mark the promise as resolved function funcSingle(resolve) {
         setTimeout(function() {
-            promise.resolved();
+            resolve();
         }, 1000)
     }

-Once all the functions passed to `when` have been resolved, the callback passed to `done()` is then invoked:
+Once all the functions passed to `when()` have been resolved, the callback passed to `done()` is then invoked:

     when([funcOne, funcTwo]).done(function() {
         // Once this is called you know all promises have been resolved });

 And that's it!
-There's a working example in `/index.html` of this repository.
+There's a working example in `/index.html` of this repository if you want to see everything in action.